 Cyber Security and Ethical Hacking are two of the most booming careers in the tech industry.
-However, people often get confused between both terms and though both these terms are interrelated but at the same time differ from each other as well.
+However, people often get confused between both terms, and though both these terms are interrelated at the same time differ from each other as well.
 Cyber security is a broader domain while ethical hacking is a part of cybersecurity only.
-In this blog, we explore the difference between cyber security and ethical hacking as well as which is the better to career to pursue!
+In this blog, we explore the difference between cyber security and ethical hacking as well as which is the best career to pursue!

 This Blog Includes: